mobmewireless/true_queue/README.md

     redis_queue = MobME::Infrastructure::RedisQueue.queue(:memory)

-& for the redis backend,
+For the redis backend,

     redis_queue = MobME::Infrastructure::RedisQueue.queue(:redis)

+& for the zeromq backend,

+    redis_queue = MobME::Infrastructure::RedisQueue.queue(:zeromq)

-Both have exactly the same public interfaces.
+All three have exactly the same public interfaces.

 ### Add an item